Computer Science (COMP) 283

 **Note: Students who are concerned about not meeting the knowledge requirements for this course are encouraged to contact the course coordinator before registering.

-COMP 283 can be an excellent complementary course to COMP 230, Storyboard Design, which is another course essential for anyone to pursue a competitive credential in game design and development, such as the University Certificate in Game Development and Programming to be offered by School of Computing and Information Systems at Athabasca University.
+COMP 283 is a complementary course to COMP 230: Storyboard Design, which is essential for students pursuing the University Certificate in Game Development offered by the School of Computing and Information Systems at Athabasca University.

 The course consists of the following study guide units:

-To receive credit for COMP 283, you must achieve a course composite grade of at least “D” (50 percent), with an average grade of at least 60 percent for Assignment 1, 2, and 4, a grade of at least 50 percent for Assignment 3, and a grade of at least 60 percent for the Final Online Presentation.
+To receive credit for COMP 283, you must achieve a course composite grade of at least D (50 percent) and a grade of at least 50 percent on each of the Assignments.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The remainder of the learning materials for COMP 283 is distributed in the online course environment.
+The learning materials for COMP 283 are distributed in the online course environment.

 Special Course Features

-Readings for this course will be taken entirely from web-based resources that typically can be accessed via the AU Library website, Google, Wikipedia, and various public domain resources discovered and accessed by the students.
+Readings for this course are taken entirely from web-based resources that can be accessed via the AU Library and the Internet.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.